ifesiTinkering/multiverse-polymarket/README.md

 ## Implementation Analysis: Conditional Tokens vs. Multiverse Vault Architecture

-This repository implements an alternative approach to conditional token systems, independently developed but converging on similar conceptual foundations as the Conditional Tokens Framework.
-Both systems implement the same financial primitive—splitting collateral into outcome-contingent positions that can be recombined—but make different architectural trade-offs.
+This repository is not intended as a full production alternative to the Conditional Tokens Framework.
+Rather, it represents a thought experiment exploring different architectural approaches to conditional token systems.
+The implementation was developed independently but converges on similar conceptual foundations as Conditional Tokens.
+Both systems implement the same financial primitive—splitting collateral into outcome-contingent positions that can be recombined—but make different architectural trade-offs that illuminate the design space for Step 3 multiverse finance applications.

 ### Convergent Design Patterns